 - For an even stronger peach flavor, use peach-flavored vodka.
 If you can find it, I highly recommend the peach-infused vodka from Wild Roots.

-- Make sure you use ginger beer, not ginger beer.
+- Make sure you use ginger beer, not ginger ale.

 - Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.